msantolino/msantolino.github.io/index.md

   feature: trees.jpg
 ---

-I am a SH Associate Professor of Actuarial Statistics in the Department of Econometrics, Statistics and Applied Economics at the <a href="https://www.ub.edu/portal/web/dp-economestap/econometria-estadistica/" target="_blank">Universitat de Barcelona</a>
+I am SH Associate Professor of Actuarial Statistics in the Department of Econometrics, Statistics and Applied Economics at the <a href="https://www.ub.edu/portal/web/dp-economestap/econometria-estadistica/" target="_blank">Universitat de Barcelona</a>
 and member of the research group <a href="http://www.ub.edu/riskcenter/santolino/" target="_blank">Riskcenter</a>.

 <br />